Eric Lamaze: 2007–2011: Hickstead years

-2012–2022
+2012–2023

 After the death of Hickstead in 2011, Lamaze selected the nine-year-old mare Derly Chin De Muze to ride at the 2012 London Olympics.

 In July 2016, he was again named to Canada's Olympic team, serving as the leader following Ian Millar's decision to not compete again.
 Lamaze rode the Hanoverian mare, Fine Lady 5.
 As a member of Canada's jumping team, he competed in a climactic jump-off for the bronze medal, which was ultimately won by the German team.
 Later, he won a bronze medal in the individual jumping event, a single knocked rail preventing him from earning a second gold medal.

-In 2017, Lamaze was diagnosed with brain cancer, which he revealed to the public in 2019.
-He continued competing for some time, winning a gold medal at the Spruce Meadows Masters tournament in June of 2019.
-In 2021, he announced that he would not seek to be part of the Canadian Olympic team for the 2020 Summer Olympics in Tokyo, saying that while his health was stable he felt there were too many risks.
+In 2017, Lamaze claimed he was diagnosed with brain cancer, which he revealed to the public in 2019.
+He continued competing for some time, winning a gold medal at the Spruce Meadows Masters tournament in June 2019.

+In 2021, he was selected for random drug testing at an event in the Netherlands, which he failed to comply.
+Also that year he announced that he would not seek to be part of the Canadian Olympic team for the 2020 Summer Olympics in Tokyo, saying that while his health was stable he felt there were too many risks.
 Lamaze's battle with brain cancer continued, and on March 31, 2022 he announced that he would be retiring from competition in order to focus on his health.
 He planned to remain as the Canadian showjumping team's chef d'équipe.
 After announcing his retirement, he said: "I've always said that I will retire under my own terms when the time is right.
 The situation with my health has forced me to make the decision earlier than I had envisioned, but the silver lining is that I still have the will to win and can contribute to the Canadian team and the sport I love through my new role."

+During a lawsuit in 2023, Lamaze testified his brain cancer, a glioblastoma, had shrunk by 2021, which did free him of brain cancer, leaving him only with throat cancer, despite his claims of having brain cancer at the time.

+Citing Lamaze's refusal to undertake drug testing and his forgery of medical documents, the FEI banned Lamaze from competition until September 11, 2027.

+Legal issues

+In 2010, Iron Horse Farm brought a suit against Lamaze for misrepresenting horses he sold to the farm.
+As the case slowly made its way through the court system, evidence emerged suggesting Lamaze had forged his medical history.

+Forgery of Cancer Documents

+In August 2023, it was found that Lamaze had forged medical documents submitted to the Ontario Supreme Court.